DataStax-Academy/Spring-boot-todo-app/README.md

 <img width="600" alt="Screenshot 2020-09-07 at 09 10 32" src="https://user-images.githubusercontent.com/20337262/92366057-902c6c80-f0ec-11ea-9903-897abc4a7ab8.png">

+**✅  Download the secure connection bundle to Gitpod**

 Once your database is created and ready to use, copy the secure connect bundle link in the Connection Details link.
 Click on the copy icon next to `Download secure connect bundle`.
 This will save the link your clipboard.

+The link is only valid for a short time, so you will need to proceed to the next step quickly before it expires.
+Refreshing your browser will generate you a new valid link.

 <img width="600" alt="Screenshot 2020-09-07 at 09 10 01" src="https://user-images.githubusercontent.com/20337262/92366367-f6b18a80-f0ec-11ea-8532-da8644b49cd7.png">